-- An MRI is helpful because doctors cannot always tell the difference between skin neurofibromas and other lumps when looking at mammograms. - An MRI uses a magnet and radiowaves to take pictures of the inside of vour breasts. - You will be given a dye through a drip to help show if there are any lumps in your breasts. - The MRI machine can be noisy. - An MRI is a detailed way of looking at your breasts.
+MRI is helpful because doctors cannot always tell the difference between skin neurofibromas and other lumps when looking at mammograms.

+MRI uses a magnet and radiowaves to take pictures of the inside of your breasts.

+You will be given a dye through a drip to help see if there are any lumps in your breasts.

+- The machine can be noisy. - MRI is a detailed way of looking at your breasts